akka/akka/akka-docs/rst/cluster/cluster-usage-scala.rst

 -----------------------

 The ``AdaptiveLoadBalancingRouter`` performs load balancing of messages to cluster nodes based on the cluster metrics data.
-It uses random selection of routees with probabilities derived from the remaining capacity of corresponding node.
+It uses random selection of routees with probabilities derived from the remaining capacity of the corresponding node.
 It can be configured to use a specific MetricsSelector to produce the probabilities, a.k.a. weights:

 * ``heap`` / ``HeapMetricsSelector`` - Used and max JVM heap memory.
 Weights based on remaining heap capacity; (max - used) / max